radumas/blog/_posts/2017-10-17-Deploy-dash-webmap-and-graph.md

 # Summary of Hiccoughs

-1. `data = [data]`
+1. `data = [data]` in Dash
-2. transferring data to Heroku, ints transforming to doubles
+2. transferring data to Heroku Postgres\
+3. `int`s turn into `double`s when transforming postgis data data to shapefiles.
-3. Properly labelling lines in Dash.
+3. properly labelling lines in Dash.

 # Results